emard/ulx3s-misc/examples/dvi_in/proj/README.md

-Applying constant logical level 1 to HPD (Hot-Plug Detect) line will make PC think it's a monitor connected, it will attempt to read I2C EDID EEPROM for a list of supported video modes (currently 640x480) and start generating the picture signal.
+Applying constant logical level 1 to HPD (Hot-Plug Detect) line will make PC think it's a monitor connected, it will attempt to read I2C EDID EEPROM for a list of supported video modes (currently 640x480@60Hz 25MHz pixel clock) and start generating the picture signal.

 On linux, "xrandr" command will show that second monitor is detected: